cybozu-go/cke/docs/cluster_overview.md

 ![How CKE works](http://www.plantuml.com/plantuml/svg/PO-nQiGm38PtFOMWiuScwTAXf9HEXOxTLKi9eOvTRFdkzS--S11i3yRVzsEXVqvAKVFk88fLygiJ_FZwH4fe_mIVc9ToJk4FPQSrljG7C2dzKX8KjGnaDKHyvttpMz98bIWXLG7W0mj-rwku2i-z6derzchgrGj0NTZaV_Ds36zuQ7XiU6huCP33rPkZtecFzd1lXiR9ekLRoL_H1hziQuw2rkMa4c4MptbtDm00)

-CKE constructs and maintains Kubernetes cluster from cluster configuration defined by user (administrator).
-CKE also deploys some components to nodes and onto Kubernetes.
+CKE constructs and maintains Kubernetes cluster according to [a cluster configuration](cluster.md) supplied by a user (administrator).

-User defines two type of nodes to cluster configuration:

-- Worker node: kubelet and kube-proxy
-- Control plane node: Etcd, Kubernetes control plane components.

-Worker node is a worker for Kubernetes cluster where containers are running.
-Control plane node works as a master node for the cluster.
-It also contains etcd server used by kube-apiservers.
-The number of the control plane nodes is typically three or five.
-Control plane node also has a feature of a worker nodes.
-Therefore, Kubernetes worker components (kubelet and kube-proxy) are deployed to every node, and only a few nodes have control plane components.
+There are two types of nodes in the cluster configuration, that is, workers and control planes.
+A worker node runs only `kubelet` and `kube-proxy`.
+A control plane runs `etcd`, `kube-apiserver`, `kube-controller-manager`, `kube-scheduler` as well as `kubelet` and `kube-proxy`.

+The number of the control plane nodes must be at least 1.

 Worker Nodes
 ------------